benjamin-delhomme/DIMA-OntoToolkit/README.md

 - **Argument ID**: The unique identifier for each argument.
 - **Technique Usage**: The individual representing the specific use of a cognitive technique (e.g., `Negativity Bias`).
 - **Technique**: The actual technique used (e.g., `NegativityBias`).
-- **Explanation**: The natural language explanation associated with the technique usage.
+- **Explanation**: The natural language explanation associated with the technique usage (truncated for brevity).
 - **Tactic**: The inferred higher-level narrative tactic (e.g., `DivisiveInformation`).
-- **Combined Text**: A concatenation of the text from any premises, developments, or conclusions linked to the argument using the technique.
-This is automatically generated from the relevant components.
+- **Combined Text**: A concatenation of the text from any premises, developments, or conclusions linked to the argument using the technique (truncated for brevity).

+---

+## 🧠 How to Use DIMA-OntoToolkit

-## API Key Configuration
+### API Key Configuration

 The bias extraction tool uses the OpenAI API.
 To run it, you need an API key.